FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 ![release manager second pic](https://cdn.offering.solutions/img/articles/2019-05-29/release-2.png)

 With enabled Conitinuous Integration everytime I check in on master a new build and release is triggered.
 Perfect.

 ## Modifying the CDN

+Test

 ## Adding the custom domain to the web service